 The customer experience is also enhanced when businesses use call recording software.
 Conversations between callers and representatives are recorded and then used for various purposes.
-The recordings can be used as a part of call center training or reviewed to improve customer service.
 Businesses can even get a transcript of these conversations that can be scanned to ensure representatives are using important conversion keywords.

 These features, paired with tracking and analytics, help businesses solve their specific problems, open up opportunities for more conversions, and enhance the human connection between brands and consumers.